jeffreykemp/jk64-plugin-simplemap/README.md

 ## INSTALLATION INSTRUCTIONS ##

 1. Upload the plugin to your application
-2. Add a region to the page, select type JK64 Simple Google Map [plugin]
+2. (optional) Supply your Google API Key (NOTE: the plugin is usable without one)
-3. (optional) Set the map Attributes to set the initial position and zoom level, and/or synchronize the map with an item on your page.
+3. Add a region to the page, select type JK64 Simple Google Map [plugin]

 **Need more features?**